-"Because so many of us now work at a computer desk, posture-related pain is extremely common," reports O'Neal.
+"Because so many of us now work at a computer desk, posture-related pain is extremely common," reports O'Neil.
 "Sitting for hours at a time in a desk chair, hunching your shoulders and squinting into the screen, these are things that are almost certain to cause a posture-related headache."

 In other words, if your head hurts, it's often not from something that's wrong in your head.
 The pain signals are being sent — or referred — from another part of the body that is pinching a nerve or cramping a muscle due to its misuse or overuse.

 When medications usually aren't the answer for headaches

 Because the symptoms of migraines and cervicogenic/posture-related headaches are often identical, patients will often think they have a migraine and therefore seek out the wrong type of help.

 And, often, receive the wrong kind of treatment—which can lead to expensive and sometimes even harmful consequences.
 Many well-meaning doctors, not knowing what else to try, will prescribe oipiod medications to help relieve their patients' symptoms.

 This has led to an epidemic of obiod abuse in America: In 2012, health care providers wrote 259 million prescriptions for opioid pain medication, enough for every American adult to have their own bottle of pills.
 And fully one in three patients who take opioids end up struggling with addiction.